Welcome to our spooky second issue of end talk.

 —The Salem Witch Trials: A Day-by-Day Chronicle of a Community Under Siege (Marilynne K. Roach)

-Snow White, an Adaptation
+Snow White, A Re-telling

 Asleep in her sweet bed was a sweet girl with white porcelain skin, full red lips, and